pairofdocs/mod_maker_mpq/README.md

 A tool to create modded MPQ files with commonly changed settings all in one place.
 Works for LoD and it's Mods.

-### Install WinMPQ libs
+### (Step 0 prep) Install WinMPQ libs
 Mod maker MPQ uses WinMPQ from https://sfsrealm.hopto.org/downloads/WinMPQ.html to automatically add `.bin` files to an `.mpq` file.

+[Download](https://github.com/pairofdocs/mod_maker_mpq/archive/refs/heads/master.zip) the files from this github page and unzip to a location on your PC.

-First install `Vbr4` from `py_converter/WinMPQ/Vbr4` by double clicking setup.exe.
+First install `Vbr4` from `mod_maker_mpq/WinMPQ/Vbr4` by double clicking setup.exe.

-Then install `RunPack3` from `py_converter/WinMPQ/RunPack3` by double clicking setup.exe.
+Then install `RunPack3` from `mod_maker_mpq/WinMPQ/RunPack3` by double clicking setup.exe.
+These installations need to be done only once.

 ### Usage
-[Download](https://github.com/pairofdocs/mod_maker_mpq/archive/refs/heads/master.zip) the files from this github page and unzip to a location on your PC.
+If not done already [download](https://github.com/pairofdocs/mod_maker_mpq/archive/refs/heads/master.zip) the files from this github page and unzip to a location on your PC.

 Copy and paste your current `patch_d2.mpq` from `../Diablo II/` to `.../mod_maker_mpq/mpqOrig/` (create the `mpqOrig` folder if it doesn't exist).

-This will be the mpq file that `mod maker mpq` will add your modified `.bin` files to.
+`mod maker mpq` will use the original mpq file and based on configured settings will create a modified one in `mpqModded/patch_d2.mpq`.
-The output, modified mpq will be in `mpqModded/patch_d2.mpq`.

 Edit the sections in `settings.ini` ([settings](https://github.com/pairofdocs/mod_maker_mpq/blob/master/settings.ini)) and create a modded `patch_d2.mp` with:
 ```cmd